Real-Time Website Analytics: Monitor Visitors Live

 Performance Impact of Real-Time Tracking

-- Choose a lightweight script: Copper Analytics's tracking script is under 5 KB — roughly 10x smaller than Google Analytics.
-A smaller script means faster page loads and better Core Web Vitals scores.
+Copper Analytics's tracking script is under 5 KB — roughly 10x smaller than Google Analytics.
+Faster page loads and better Core Web Vitals scores.

 Best Practice